 When a potential customer starts their buying journey, they are trying to find a solution to a pain.
 They are still learning about the problem, as well as the best ways to resolve it.
 It’s at this point that they will learn about your business.

-In terms of marketing, this is the time to drive traffic to your website (and blog) and to position yourself as an expert in the field.
+In terms of top-of-the-funnel marketing, this is the time to drive traffic to your website (and blog) and to position yourself as an expert in the field.
 It is not the time for a hard sell.
 It’s time to answer a customer’s questions, educate them, and become a trusted source of information.
 Consider creating how-to guides, explainer videos, blog posts, and lead magnets.

 On the sales side, potentially, a sales rep may contact them via a cold call or email, or perhaps, they’ve been researching online, came across your business, and got in contact.